OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-33.md

 None of the sins he has committed will be remembered against him.
 He has done what is just and right; he will surely live.

 ## Ezekiel 33:17
-“Yet your fellow citizens say, ‘The way of the Lord is not right,’ when it is their own way that is not right.
+“However, your fellow citizens claim, ‘The way of the Lord is not right,’ when it is their own way that is not right.

 ## Ezekiel 33:18
-When a righteous person turns from his righteousness and commits injustice, he will die for it.
+If a righteous person turns from his righteousness and does wrong, he will die for it.

 ## Ezekiel 33:19
 But when a wicked person turns away from his wickedness and does what is just and right, he will live by doing so.